-- 1.23 FS insists that every FS Individual be treated with dignity and respect and that any instances of bullying and harassment will not be tolerated.
-An FS Individual will not be penalised for reporting third party bullying or harassment concerns, even if these are not upheld, unless the report is both untrue and made in bad faith.' - 1.24 In addition, FS expects all FS Individuals to inform their line manager or the CEO immediately if they are the subject of bullying or harassment or witness another FS Individual being harassed, victimised, or bullied for any reason, but particularly because of their sex, race, disability, age, gender reassignment, sexual orientation, marriage and civil partnership, pregnancy and maternity, religion, or belief.
+- 5.3 FS will take reasonable steps where possible to prevent sexual harassment of FS Individuals by anyone (other FS Individuals or third parties) - 5.4 FS insists that every FS Individual be treated with dignity and respect and that any instances of bullying and harassment will not be tolerated.
+An FS Individual will not be penalised for reporting third party bullying or harassment concerns, even if these are not upheld, unless the report is both untrue and made in bad faith.' - 5.5 In addition, FS expects all FS Individuals to inform their line manager or the CEO immediately if they are the subject of bullying or harassment or witness another FS Individual being harassed, victimised, or bullied for any reason, but particularly because of their sex, race, disability, age, gender reassignment, sexual orientation, marriage and civil partnership, pregnancy and maternity, religion, or belief.

-Training
+6 Training

+- LMS Bullying

-- LMS Conflict Management - LMS Emotional Intelligence
+- LMS Conflict Management

+- LMS Emotional Intelligence